A range of mechanisms were put in place to make the delivery of Scotland’s first SNAP accountable and transparent.

 - Each of us experiences improved opportunities and life outcomes whilst Scotland experiences an overall reduction in inequality of opportunity and outcomes.

-The Monitoring Framework for SNAP combines Scotland’s outcomes approach to performance across all its public bodies with a human rights based approach to monitoring and measurement.
-This includes using the three types of human rights indicators developed by the Office of the High Commissioner for Human Rights: Structure, Process & Outcome.
+The Monitoring Framework for SNAP 1 combined Scotland’s outcomes approach to performance across all its public bodies with a human rights based approach to monitoring and measurement.
+This included using the three types of human rights indicators developed by the Office of the High Commissioner for Human Rights: Structure, Process & Outcome.